michielbouw/gatsby-plugin-advanced-sitemap-large/README.md

             //         }
             //     }`,
             // },
+            // [experimental] optional: only works if using key|value pairs in an object to enable to enable sequential querying, requires the following syntax in your single queries:
+            //   query getContent($limit: Int, $skip: Int) {
+            //     allSitePage(
+            //       limit: $limit
+            //       skip: $skip
+            //   ) {
+            //     pageInfo {
+            //       hasNextPage
+            //     }
+            //     edges {
+            //       node {
+            //         ...
+            //       }
+            //     }
+            //   }
+            // [experimental] optional: only applies to using the above setup in query with skip and limit
+            splitQueryPageSize: 100,
             output: "/custom-sitemap.xml", // optional: the filepath and name to Index Sitemap.
 Defaults to '/sitemap.xml'.
             mapping: { // optional
                 // Each data type can be mapped to a predefined sitemap